The 5 Best Business Lines Of Credit For Bad Credit

 Headway Capital provides lines of credit up to $100,000.
 To qualify, you must make at least $50,000 annually, have been in business at least one year, and have a credit score of 550 or above.
 Your business must also be located in one of the states served by the lender.

 Headway Capital offers repayment terms of 12, 18, or 24 months.
 Weekly or monthly payment options are available.
 Fees, minimum initial draw amounts, and maximum credit limits vary by state.
 Applicants for Headway Capital lines of credit can be pre-approved in just minutes.
 Once underwriting is complete and the loan is approved, borrowers can draw immediately from their line of credit and receive the funds as quickly as the next business day.

 Two Credit Cards For Merchants With Bad Credit

 If you want to pay your vendors, contractors, and suppliers, a business credit card may be the right choice for you.
 A credit card gives you instant access to funding without waiting for transfers, and you can withdraw cash if needed.
 Not only will you be able to use your funds immediately, but business credit cards can also help you boost your credit score to apply for other types of financing in the future.

 Capital One Spark Classic

-The Capital One Spark Classic is a popular choice with business owners that have lower credit scores.
-To qualify, all applicants must have a credit score of at least 580.
-This is an unsecured card that comes with a 24.74% variable APR and no annual fee.
+The Spark® Classic from Capital One® is a popular choice with business owners that have lower credit scores.
+Applicants are recommended to have a credit score of at least 580 to qualify.
+This is an unsecured credit card, and it carries no annual fee.